UNIVAC 1050

 Instructions were fixed length (30 bits - five characters), consisting of a five-bit "op code", a three-bit index register specifier, one reserved bit, a 15-bit address, and a six-bit "detail field" whose function varies with each instruction.
 The memory was up to 32K of six-bit characters.
+It has a variable word-length (one to 16 characters).

-The first 256 memory positions were grouped into 64 fields of 4 characters each, called "tetrads", it is possible to address any of these positions either by tetrad or by individual character.
-These Tetrads were used to implement the following:
+The first 256 memory positions were grouped into 64 fields of four characters each, called "tetrads", it is possible to address any of these positions either by tetrad or by individual character.
+These tetrads were used to implement the following: